The TELEFUNKEN CHASSIS 712 is introducing the 20AX CRT TUBE TECHNOLOGY WITH INLINE GUN TYPE (PHILIPS).

 2. A cathode ray tube device for displaying information on a raster in accordance with claim 1 and wherein the resistive means also includes a manually variable resistive means.
 3. A cathode ray tube device for displaying information on a raster in accordance with claim 2 wherein the manually controllable resistive means is a focus control.
 4. A cathode ray tube device for displaying information on a raster in accordance with claim 1 and further including an amplifier stage coupled between the source of AC voltage and the transistor means.
 5. A cathode ray tube device for displaying information on a raster in accordance with claim 1 and wherein said lower DC voltage is manually variable.
 6. A cathode ray tube device for displaying information on a raster in accordance with claim 1 and further including a source of relatively low voltage DC coupled to the junction of the second resistive means element and the transistor means.
 7. A cathode ray tube device for displaying information on a raster in accordance with claim 6 wherein the source of relatively low voltage DC is coupled to the junction through a clamping diode means and a biasing resistive means.

+This invention relates to the field of cathode ray tubes and, more particularly, to the provision for dynamic focusing voltages for use in such tubes.
 In CRT devices, the major factor effecting spot focus is the variation in the distance from the electron gun to the fluorescent screen as the electron beam is swept from the center of the screen to the outer areas.
 For accurate focusing of the beam at all parts of the screen, the voltage applied to the focus electrode must be varied as a function of the distance from the spot to the Z axis of the CRT device, or, in other words, a function of the angle of deflection.
 This requires a voltage which varies as the beam moves horizontally and also as it moves vertically.
 As a reasonable approximation, this requires a horizontal voltage variation at line rate which is of essentially parabolic shape, and which is superimposed on a similar function at the vertical frame rate.
 Earlier CRT designs provided minimum spot de-focusing by optimizing focus at some point intermediate the center of the CRT screen and the edges of the raster; e.g., 30° from the Z axis was typical.
 Later it was recognized that a better solution would be to add to the static focusing voltage a voltage varying with the angle of deflection.
 All known circuits for accomplishing dynamic focusing in this way have required high voltage coupling capacitors and thus were expensive and not adaptable to solid state implementation.

 SUMMARY OF THE INVENTION